grid5000/g5k-api/README.md

         $ gem install fpm
         $ fpm -s gem -t deb bundler

+* Bump the version number (a new changelog entry is automatically generated in `debian/changelog`):

+        $ rake package:bump:patch # or package:bump:minor or package:bump:major

 * Add an entry to the changelog (`debian/changelog`).
 * Now, let's package the app:

-        $ rake -f lib/tasks/packaging.rake package:remote_build
+        $ rake package:remote_build

 This will copy the project to the `debian-build` machine, and launch the build.
-The generated `.deb` will be copied back at the end of the process.
+The generated `.deb` will be copied back at the end of the process in `pkg/`.

 ## Authors
 * Cyril Rohr <cyril.rohr@inria.fr>